e3prom/rVRRPd/README.md

    * Runs plain-text HTTP or HTTPS (SSL/TLS)

 # Development
-This project is still in **_active development_**, and at this time, only supports the Linux and FreeBSD operating systems.
+This project is still in **_development_**, and at this time, only supports the Linux and FreeBSD operating systems.
 There is no stable API, configuration or even documentation yet. [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not be interoperable with standard-compliant network equipments when using proprietary features (such as P0 or P1 authentication).

 The development roadmap for the upcoming `0.2.0` release can be found [here](https://github.com/e3prom/rVRRPd/projects/2).